CALL FOR PARTICIPATION:

 Does it pose a threat to LNT?

 We take our principle of Leave No Trace seriously.
-Your project can not leave any trace or mark on the Island, and artists must be prepared to clean up after their project.
+Your project can not leave any trace or mark in the park, and artists must be prepared to clean up after their project.
 For more details on what this means and how to comply, see our Artist Guide.